SamuelParkerTech/BeerReviewDjango/README.md

 On the review page, further details on the beer will be displayed as well as the user rating again.
 If logged in users will be prompted to leave their own review, or log in to leave a review.
 The reviews will be displayed on this page underneath the further details, utlising more bootstrap cards to clearly display each separate review.
 I would like to display the score in a star format or a simple x/5 display.
 This display will be scrollable instead of a carousel format.
 The reviews will be split 3 to a row on large screens and 1/2 on smaller tablets & mobiles.
 Making sure that the remains responsive on all devices.
 It is possible that these review pages could be incorporated as pop ups if time allows but the main focus is on a working MVP at this time.

+## About Page

+A brief description of the pub, festival and website.
+This was a later addition as I had time to add.

 ## Fonts, Colours & Hero Image

 I have selected font Oswald from Google Fonts as a clear and effective font.
 I've gone with a colour scheme of Orange & White matching the colours of the Beer Favicon seelected.
 C6A15B \
 FFFFFF \
 000000 \
-Black will likely also be used. \
+Black will likely also be used.
+(Black has been used for text to increase contrast/visiblity) \
 ![image](https://github.com/user-attachments/assets/f3626b5f-ee8e-4479-8858-df968f2f53ba)

 I have chosen a hero image of the exterior of the pub which will form the main background of the page.
 Image provided by Paul Savage of Out and About Images.